Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Conclusion

 \section{Conclusion}

 In this paper, a study on the prospects for precise measurements of $\BcTauNu$ and $\BTauNu$ decays at FCC-ee is presented.
 This work is based on common FCC software tools from sample generation, event reconstruction, to statistical analysis.
 Events are first selected with displaced vertices containing three charged pions for the $\TauThreePi$ decay and are further refined with two stages of BDT discriminators against the background processes of generic $Z$ to hadron decays.
 High signal purities are achieved in the individual selections of $\BcTauNu$ and $\BTauNu$ events, and their experimental precisions are evaluated.
-The impacts of many factors on the experimental results are studied, and a range of expected signal precision is provided from idealistic cases to pessimistic cases: 1.7\% to 2.6\% for $N(\BcTauNu)$ and 1.9\% to 4.0\% for $N(\BTauNu)$, assuming an FCC-ee $Z$-pole dataset of 150 ab$^{-1}$.
+For the first time, it is demonstrated that $\BTauNu$ processes can be selected from both $\BcTauNu$ processes and generic $Z\to b\bar{b}$ backgrounds and measured with high precision.
+The impacts of many factors on the experimental results are studied, and a range of expected signal precision is provided from idealistic cases to pessimistic cases: 1.6\% to 2.3\% for $N(\BcTauNu)$ and 1.8\% to 3.6\% for $N(\BTauNu)$, assuming an FCC-ee $Z$-pole dataset of 180 ab$^{-1}$.
 These results translates to a measurement of $\mathcal{B}(\BTauNu)$ with a 2\% to 4\% relative precision, and a measurement of the ratio $\mathcal{R}=\mathcal{B}(B_c^+\to \tau^+ \nu_\tau)/\mathcal{B}(B_c^+\to J/\psi \mu^+ \nu_\mu)$ with a 2\% to 3\% relative precision.

 The phenomenological implications of measurements of $B_c^+\to\tau^+ \nu_\tau$ and $B^+\to\tau^+ \nu_\tau$ have also been discussed here, both in the SM and beyond.
 In particular, this work demonstrates how a precise measurement of $\mathcal{B}(B^+\to \tau^+ \nu_\tau)$ could lead to a very precise extraction of $\vert\Vub\vert$, which could play a prominent role in the resolution of the long-standing $\vert\Vub\vert_{\rm incl.}$ vs. $\vert\Vub\vert_{\rm excl.}$ puzzle.
 In the context of NP searches, this work illustrates how a measurement of both $\mathcal{B}(B_c^+\to \tau^+ \nu_\tau)$ and $\mathcal{B}(B^+\to \tau^+ \nu_\tau)$ at FCC-ee could play a prominent role in constraining the allowed parameter space in G2HDM and specific leptoquark scenarios, complementary to what HL-LHC could do.
 These BSM models are selected since they are currently advocated as the best explanation of the $R_D$ and $R_{D^\ast}$ anomalies and their presently allowed parameter space would be probed almost entirely with an FCC-ee measurement of such channels.